About Us

 Jeroen G. Boer joins the family business as well and founds TipWorks BV

-Another major step in the history of Translas, is the decision to start the manufacturing and assembling of MIG, TIG and Plasma torches.
+Another major step in the history of Translas, is the decision to start the manufacturing and assembling of MIG, TIG and Plasma torches in 1989.
 In this year, Jeroen G. Boer joins the family business as well and founds Tipworks BV.
 His company focuses only on welding torch technology.

 Mr. John Boer retires